Shrey-Modi/fetch-ml-internship/README.md

 ### Using Docker

-1. Build the Docker image or pull it from Docker Hub:
+1. Build the Docker image or pull it from Docker Hub([image link](https://hub.docker.com/r/shreymodi/fetch-ml)):

    ```bash
    # Build the Docker image (replace '.' with the path to your project directory)